bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 On this view all configurations from a web service will be shown.
 You can change the credentials or the endpoints here.
 Or you can reset them to their original setting by clicking on the :guilabel:`Reset` button.
 To test if an endpoint is accessible press on the :guilabel:`Arrow` button next to it.
-Please be aware of that only *HttpBasic* authentication will be supported and the request is a empty *POST* message, which means depending on implementation of the web service the status code can be different.
+Please be aware that only *HttpBasic* authentication will be supported and the request is an empty *POST* message, which means depending on implementation of the web service the status code can be different.